Li Zongren: Kuomintang general

-By the time Li Zongren defeated Sun Chanfang, he had gained a reputation as being strongly opposed to communism and highly suspicious of the Comintern in China, and his army was one of the few KMT detachments free from serious Communist influence.
+By the time Li Zongren defeated Sun Chuanfang, he had gained a reputation as being strongly opposed to communism and highly suspicious of the Comintern in China, and his army was one of the few KMT detachments free from serious Communist influence.
 After being assured of his support, Chiang had Li's units redeployed to the new capital of Nanjing.
 He then used Li's Guangxi armies to purge his own First Division of Communists.
 In the resulting White Terror, thousands of suspected Communists were summarily executed.
 Li's close subordinate, Bai Chongxi, was notable for his important role in this purge.

 In April 1928 Li, with Bai Chongxi, led the Fourth Army group in an advance on Beijing, capturing Handan, Baoding and Shijiazhuang by June 1.
 Zhang Zuolin withdrew from Beijing on June 3, and Li's army seized the city and Tianjin.
 After the fall of Wang Jingwei's government in Wuhan and the expulsion of all Soviet advisors from KMT-held territories, Li was put in charge of one of five KMT political councils set up to administer KMT-controlled territories, based in Wuhan.
 In January 1929 he dismissed Nanjing's appointee to the Hunan provincial committee and, fearing retribution, uncharacteristically fled to the foreign concessions in Shanghai.
 Chiang then arranged for Li and his two closest subordinates to be stripped of their posts within the government and expelled from the Party for life.